 One of the main goals of a credit counselor is to negotiate better terms with your creditors.
-A credit counselor will also try to enroll a consumer in a debt repayment plan, which can be used as a tool as you approach creditors to get better terms on your accounts.
+A credit counselor also tries to enroll a consumer in a debt repayment plan, which can be used as a tool when approached to creditors to get better terms on your accounts.

 Why Credit Counseling?

-You really should do your due diligence before you make any major financial decision, same goes for credit counseling.
-You should probably seek the guidance of a professional if you can answer yes to one or more of the following questions:
+You really should do your due diligence before you make any major financial decision, and same goes for credit counseling.
+You should probably seek the guidance of a professional if your answer is yes to one or more of the following questions:

-- Is your debt situation starting to affect your relationships?
+- Has your debt situation started to affect your relationships?

 - Has any lender ever denied you of credit?